bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 $$W_{ij} \sim\ U\begin{pmatrix}-\sqrt{\frac{6}{m+n}},\sqrt{\frac{6}{m+n}}\end{pmatrix}$$

-This method, known as ***Xavier initialization***, mantains the variance of activations and backpropagated errors thoughout the network.
+This method, known as ***Xavier initialization***, maintains the variance of activations and backpropagated errors thoughout the network.
 Neurons with a sigmoid or tanh activation function are therefore usually initialized with this method to mitigate the issue of vanishing gradients.

 ```python
 def xavier(inputs, neurons):